-There are a number of factors which need to be considered when choosing a bio-ethanol fireplace, we have listed some of these below, also check out our other bioethanol fires technical pages for more information on the various factor affecting this unique style of fireplace.
+There are a number of design and safety factors which need to be considered when choosing a bio-ethanol fireplace, we have listed some of these below, also check out our other bioethanol fires technical pages for more information on the various factor affecting this unique style of fireplace.

 Guide to Choosing a Bio-Ethanol Fireplace

 It should be noted that bio-ethanol fireplaces are not suitable all locations and users.
 Read the guide notes below to find out more.

 The bigger the slot in the bioethanol burner insert the larger the flame and heat that will be given off – a typical bio ethanol fireplace insert that has a 300mm wide by 20mm deep slot will give off around 2Kw to 3Kw which is similar to adding a small radiator in to the room.
 Choosing a much wider burner will increase this heat output for instance a 1m wide bioethanol fire insert burner could give out anything up to 10Kw in heat which may be too much heat for the room.
 The size of room should increase with the size of burner.
 The manufacturer should be able to quote a heat output figure when you inquire about their products.